berlioz-the/samples/01.HelloWorld/v3.load-balancer/README.md

 $ berlioz unprovision --deployment test --cluster hello --region us-east-1
 ```

 ## Next Version
-Navigate to [next version](../v3.load-balancer) of HelloWorld sample were a real load-balancer will be added.
+Navigate to [next version](../v4.dns) of HelloWorld sample were a public dns and the second load-balancer will be added.